Why Save Your Natural Tooth?

 Root canals are often needed due to deep decay, trauma, dead nerve tissue, loose fillings or crowns, or cracks and chips in the tooth.

-With modern techniques and our compassionate approach to dental care, root canals can be performed with minimal to no pain.
-Our team is dedicated to making your experience as comfortable as possible.
+With modern techniques and a compassionate approach to dental care, root canals are performed with minimal to no pain.
+Our team prioritizes your comfort for a stress-free experience.

 Unfortunately, no. By the time a root canal is needed, the pulp inside the tooth is irreversibly damaged.
-Antibiotics can reduce infection temporarily, but the infected tissue must be removed to prevent further complications.
+Antibiotics can only temporarily reduce infection, but the infected tissue must be removed to prevent further complications.

-Root canal treatments typically require one or two visits.
-Simple cases take around 30 to 60 minutes, while more complex treatments may take up to 90 minutes.
+Most root canal treatments require one or two visits.
+Simple cases take 30 to 60 minutes, while more complex procedures can take up to 90 minutes.

-This depends on your insurance plan.
-After your consultation, we can provide an estimate to submit to your insurance provider.
-Prioritizing your root canal treatment is essential to prevent more serious issues down the road.
+Coverage depends on your insurance plan.
+After your consultation, we can provide an estimate to submit to your provider.
+Prioritizing root canal treatment helps prevent more serious and costly dental issues.

-In most cases, molars and premolars require a crown after a root canal to protect the tooth from further damage.
-However, front teeth, such as canines and incisors, may not need a crown.
+Molars and premolars usually require a crown after a root canal to protect the tooth from future damage.
+Front teeth (such as canines and incisors) may not always need a crown.

-Most patients can return to their regular activities the day after their root canal procedure.
-However, we recommend avoiding chewing on the treated tooth until your final restoration (filling or crown) is completed.
+Most patients return to regular activities the next day.
+However, avoid chewing on the treated tooth until your final restoration (filling or crown) is completed.